Government of the 30th Dáil: Nomination of Taoiseach

 On 7 May 2008, following the resignation of Bertie Ahern as Taoiseach, Fianna Fáil leader Brian Cowen, Fine Gael leader Enda Kenny and Labour Party leader Eamon Gilmore were each proposed to be nominated by Dáil Éireann for the position of Taoiseach.
 Cowen received the nomination of the Dáil.
 Cowen was appointed as Taoiseach by President Mary McAleese.

-Members of the Government
+Government ministers

 After his appointment by the president, Brian Cowen proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.